dieselfox1/fincommerce/packages/js/components/PREVIOUS_CHANGELOG.md

 # 5.1.0

 -   Fix default value for `<Table />` component `onQueryChange` prop.
--   Deprecate our bespoke component `useFilters` in favor of using the WordPress variety `withFilters`.
+-   Deprecate our bespoke component `useFilters` in favor of using the finpress variety `withFilters`.
 -   Fix screen reader text in `<AdvancedFilters />`.
 -   Add `<AttributeFilter />` component to `<AdvancedFilters />`.
 -   Fix internal dependencies for `<Plugins />`.